chenhcs/DIFFUSE/README.md

 # DIFFUSE

-DIFFUSE is a deep learning based method for predicting isoform functions by integrating the data of isoform sequences, domains and expression profiles.
-This is an instruction of predicting isoform functions using DIFFUSE.
+*DIFFUSE* is a deep learning based method for predicting isoform functions by integrating the data of isoform sequences, domains and expression profiles.
+This is an instruction of predicting isoform functions using *DIFFUSE*.

 ## Predicted Functions
 - [Predicted functions](https://github.com/haochenucr/DIFFUSE/tree/master/results/all_predictions.txt) for all the 39,375 isoforms on 4,184 GO terms are saved in a text file.
 Redundancy in the GO predictions are removed.
 Considering the predicted functions of an isoform, all GO terms that have a child GO term assigned to the same isoform are discarded.